Skip to content

 5. The instruction file treated as the source of truth (CLAUDE.md, AGENTS.md, or GEMINI.md)

-6. Must appear before any [[source]] blocks — each entry needs type = "skill" plus either handle or path
+6. Must appear before any [[source]] blocks — each entry needs type = "skill", type = "ralph", or type = "package" plus either handle or path. type is set automatically by agr add.

 7. Pin a dependency to a specific source instead of using default_source